SAHSCodingClub/CodingClub_Website/articles/MLPs.md

 ## Implementation

 Now that you are familiar with MLPs, it is time to write one.
 The idea is that this should help clarify any confusion from the above text, and give you a lower level look into how such models work.
-To begin, we define a neural network class that inherits a weight class (this is so the weight class can double for the gradients too).
+To begin, we define a neural network class that inherits a weight struct (this is so the weight struct can double for the gradients too).
 The following code is in c++:

 ```cpp
 #include <iostream>